LordEidi/fennel.js/README.md

 If you are looking for a lightweight CalDAV / CardDAV, **Fennel** might be for you:

 - authentication is meant to be pluggable.
-While we concentrate on CourierAuth, you can add whatever can check a username and password.
+While we concentrate on CourierAuth and .htaccess, you can add whatever can check a username and password.
 - the data storage backend is meant to be pluggable as well.
 While we start with SQLite3, we do use an ORM.
 Whatever database can be used with *Sequelize* can be used as storage backend for **Fennel**.
-You just have to change the setting accordingly.
+You just have to change the settings accordingly.
 - instead of inventing the wheel, we prefer to use some of those fine node.js based libraries.
-- and after all, Fennel is OSS and is written in JavaScript.
+- and after all, **Fennel** is OSS and is written in JavaScript.
 Whatever you do not like, you are free to replace / rewrite.
+Just respect the licence and give back.

 ## Status ##